Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 }
 ```

-This implementation is not lock-free, because a process can forever keep reading `0` from `Reg[i]` if there is contention.
+This implementation is not wait-free, because a process can forever keep reading `0` from `Reg[i]` if there is contention.
 In order to alleviate this problem, the processes also use a MWMR register `L`.
 Whenever a process writes a `1` into an entry of `Reg`, it also writes the index of the entry into a shared register `L` (initialized to `0`).
 A process may terminate early if it sees that `n` writes to `L` have occurred since its invocation.
 In this case, it returns the largest value it has seen in `L`.

 ```javascript
 wInc() {